 The Wrong Ten Seconds

-Currently in rough draft form, The Wrong Ten Seconds follows Charlie, a hard-working older man who commits a single, frustrated act.
+Currently under consideration with agents and competitions, The Wrong Ten Seconds follows Charlie, a hard-working older man who commits a single, frustrated act.
 Lonely teen artist Phoebe records this on her mobile phone, and her video goes viral, forcing Charlie to pay heavily for his misdeed, as Phoebe struggles with her own role in his undoing.

 Society of the Spurned

-This is my work in progress at the moment, which I am pushing particularly hard at during NaNoWriMo.
+This was my project during last year’s NaNoWriMo.
 Marcie’s pastor husband has just committed suicide after being implicated in the Ashley Madison scandal.
 Fed up with modern life in her small, conservative town, Marcie does her best to take her five children off-grid and, with the help of her twin brother, survive without the outside world.